 Initially I heard about the college when it first started.
 I was just starting as a lawyer back then so it was sort of a happenstance thing.
 I knew somebody who went through the College who really pushed it and said it was great and life changing and all those kinds of things and had convinced one of my law partners at the time to sign up for the Georgia Regional, the same one that this cross examination is going to be taught at.
 They talked my partner into signing up for it, I had no idea what I was walking into.
-I had never read a book or knew any of Gerry’s philosophies.
 I knew nothing, just walked in totally blind to it.
 I left the Regional program with my life changed.

 I sang in the car on the way home from that Regional.
 That was the first time that I had sang in the car in years.
 I instantly knew that I had touched something that was missing in my whole life, not only in my life as a lawyer but … to anybody that has ever felt different than or apart from… Trial Lawyers College helps you understand that and how to work with it.
 I don’t know how to say that the right way.
 It is an incredible community that comes together in a safe way to work on intense human experience.
 We do it in order to learn how to best tell our clients’ stories in the most compelling way to other human beings.

 How did attending that first Regional in Georgia change the way that you practice law?